 - 0 <= Poor <= 3

-An employee's experience score is reduced when their system metrics exceed meet the conditions set in a scoring profiles.
-ControlUp provides default profiles or you can create your own.
+An employee's experience score is reduced when their system metrics meet the conditions set in a scoring profile.
+ControlUp provides default profiles, or you can create your own.

 Prerequisites

-- Windows or Mac devices with the Edge DX Agent version 2.13 or higher installed.
+- Windows or Mac devices with the ControlUp for Desktops Agent version 2.13 or higher installed.
 Note that due to differences in collected metrics, employee scoring might vary between different operating systems.

 - If you use ControlUp for VDI & DaaS, there are additional prerequisites to show VDI data in the Employees view.
 Read this article for details.